MESSAGE FROM THE ATTORNEY GENERAL

 The first summary metric is the “disparity index” and it relates each racial/ethnic group’s proportion of total traffic stops to its proportion of the driving-age (16+) population.
 A value of 1 indicates that a group’s proportion of vehicle stops equals its population proportion: it is neither “under-represented” nor “over-represented.”
 Values above 1 indicate over-representation, and those below 1 indicate under-representation in traffic stops.

 The values on the disparity index for the different groups can be compared directly to one another by dividing their values.
-For example, the likelihood that a black motorist was stopped is 1.91 times that of a white motorist (1.76/.92).
-In other words, blacks were 91% more likely than whites to be stopped based on their respective proportions of the Missouri driving-age population in the 2010 Census.
+For example, the likelihood that a Hispanic motorist was stopped is 1.46 times that of an Asian motorist (.79/.54).

 2. Search Rate

-A second metric that can be used to assess bias in traffic enforcement is the “search rate,” or the number of searches divided by the number of stops (x 100).
-Searches include both searches of drivers and searches of the vehicle and property within.
+A second metric that can be used to assess traffic enforcement is the “search rate,” or the number of searches divided by the number of stops (x 100).
+Searches include both searches of drivers and searches of the vehicle and property within

-The search rate for all motorists who were stopped in 2018 was 6.60%.
-Asians were searched at a rate well below the statewide average (2.90%), while Blacks (8.93%) and Hispanics (8.44%) were searched at rates above the average for all motorists who were stopped.
-Whites were searched at a rate below the state average at 6.04%.
+The search rate for all motorists who were stopped in 2019 was 6.74%.
+Asians were searched at a rate well below the statewide average (2.83%), while Blacks (8.86%) and Hispanics (8.30%) were searched at rates above the average for all motorists who were stopped.
+Whites were searched at a rate below the state average at 6.23%.
 The search rate for racial/ethnic groups can also be directly compared with one another.
-Blacks were 1.48 times more likely to be searched than whites (8.93/6.04).
-Hispanics were 1.40 times more likely than whites to be searched (8.44/6.04).
+Hispanic drivers were 2.93 times more likely to be searched than Asian drivers (8.30/2.83).

 It is notable that the search rate, along with the other post-stop metrics, are not subject to the benchmarking issues that affect the stop disparity index.
 The benchmarks for the post-stop metrics are the number of stops reported, so no estimation is involved in their calculation, making them more reliable metrics for assessing possible bias.